intel-analytics/ipex-llm-tutorial/ch_2_Environment_Setup/README.md

 To download models from huggingface, you can either use git or huggingface provided APIs.
 Refer to [Download Model from Huggingface](https://huggingface.co/docs/hub/models-downloading) for details about how to download models.

 Usually, the models downloaded from Huggingface can be loaded using [Huggingface Transformers library API](https://huggingface.co/docs/transformers/index).
-BigDL-LLM provides APIs to easily work with such models.
+IPEX-LLM provides APIs to easily work with such models.
 Read the following chapters to to find out more.